 From Our Listeners

-It's Tuesday and time to read from your comments.
+It's Tuesday and it means time to read from your comments.

 If you have a correction, comments or questions for us, the best way to reach us is by email.
 Our address is firstname.lastname@example.org.
 Please let us know where you're writing from and give us some help on how to pronounce your name.
-And if you're on Twitter, you can follow us there @totn.
-Transcript provided by NPR, Copyright NPR.
+And if you're on Twitter, you can follow us there, @totn.
+Transcript provided by NPR, Copyright National Public Radio.